All Collections

 All frequently asked questions for Lido on Ethereum withdrawals.

-Updated over a week ago
+Updated this week

-Ethereum withdrawals are live on Lido allowing users to unstake their stETH 1:1 directly through the Lido UI.
+Ethereum withdrawals are live on Lido Protocol, allowing users to unstake their stETH 1:1 directly through the Lido UI.

-Below we answer the most important questions surrounding the Lido on Ethereum withdrawal process.
+Below, we answer the most important questions surrounding the Lido on Ethereum withdrawal process.

 General